-- 1. Log in to the SMC server via the console port or in SSH using the "root" account. - 2.
+- 1. Log on to the SMC server via the console port or in SSH. - 2.
 Enter the command smc-syslog-ng.
 The service's current configuration will appear.

-12.6.1 Sending logs to a remote server without encryption
+13.6.1 Sending logs to a remote server without encryption

 - 1. Type the command smc-syslog-ng --wizard to select an operating mode. - 2.
-Select the option Store logs locally and send logs to a syslog-ng server through TCP.

-3. Enter the IP address or FQDN of the remote server as well as the port number.
+Select the option Store logs locally and send logs to a syslog-ng server through TCP. - 3.
+Enter the IP address or FQDN of the remote server as well as the port number.

-12.6.2 Sending logs to a remote server with encryption
+13.6.2 Sending logs to a remote server with encryption